bitovi/hatchify/packages/react-rest/README.md

 In the following sections, we'll configure react-rest to understand the data it’s loading, where it’s loading it from, and that it’s using a JSON:API data format.

-> **Note**
-> In your Vite app, you may have noticed the duplicated GET requests in the network tab.
+> **Note:** In your Vite app, you may have noticed the duplicated GET requests in the network tab.
 This is happening because Vite runs React in strict mode in development.
 In strict mode, React is running hooks twice (hence the duplicated requests) to help catch bugs in our code.
 You can read more about it [here](https://react.dev/reference/react/StrictMode).

 <a id="configuration"></a>